Jingmen Hubei, China Travel Guide

 Noodles tossed with rich sesame paste, soy sauce, chili oil, pickled vegetables.

-Widely available at street stalls and breakfast eateries.
+Widely available at booths on the street and the morning meal eateries.

 Comforting soup containing pork ribs and tender lotus root, slow-cooked for rich broth.